AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 * The names given to the panels, tables and visualizations

 * The ordering of metrics in a freeform table (to determine priority)

+* The ordering of visualizations in a panel (to determine priority)

 * Summary numbers and summary texts (to determine metrics that need to be highlighted in the data story)